Jones slopes and coarse volume of near-alternating links: Jones slopes

 \begin{rem} This is not a new concept.
-Works involving elements in the Temperley-Lieb algebra have defined for an arbitrary element of $TL_{m, n}$ the quantity which captures the number of strands $k$ of a skein in $TL_{m, n}$ that connects $k$ points from the top to $k$ points in the bottom and called this quantity different names.
-For example, see \cite{Hog14} where the quantity is called the \emph{through-degree}, and \cite{Roz12}, where the quantity is measured by the \emph{width-deficit}.
+Works involving the Temperley-Lieb algebra have defined for an arbitrary crossing-less element of $TL_{m, n}$ (the algebra of skeins in a disk with $m$ points on top and $n$ points on the bottom) the quantity which counts the number of strands that connect $k$ points from the top to $k$ points on the bottom and called this quantity different names.
+For example, see \cite{Hog14} where the quantity is called the \emph{through-degree}, and \cite{Roz12}, where the quantity is called the \emph{width-deficit}.
 As far as the author is aware there does not seem to be standard terminology for this quantity.
-The focus in this paper with this definition is on a crossing in a specific twist region, and we count pairs of arcs rather than the number of arcs from top to bottom. \end{rem}
+The focus in this paper with Definition \ref{d.throughstrands} is on the skeins from Kauffman states on a set of $n^2$ crossings, cabled from a single crossing. \end{rem}